CSCfi/csc-user-guide/docs/apps/trinity.md

 ## Using autoTrinotate

-You can analyse the results of your Trinity job with `autoTrininotate`.
+You can analyse the results of your Trinity job with `autoTrinotate`.
 You need two files, resulting from a successful Trinity assembly.
 1. Fasta formatted nucleotide sequence file containing the final contigs created by Trinity (`Trinity.fasta`)
-    2. gene-to-trans map for the input fasta file (`Trinity.fasta.gene_to_trans_map`) Note that depending on Trinity version, these names may have a prefix as defined with the `--output` option (e.g. `trinity_run_out.Trinity.fasta`).
+2. gene-to-trans map for the input fasta file (`Trinity.fasta.gene_to_trans_map`)

+Note that depending on the Trinity version, these names may have a prefix as defined with the `--output` option (e.g. `trinity_run_out.Trinity.fasta`).

 Copy a template sqlite database for your analysis: